KilledByAPixel/OS13k/README.md

  ### Any JS13k game can add trophies and music, even if not part of OS13k!
  - *To add a trophy or music track, just save a special key to localStorage!*
- - The smallest way to add a single trophy (like for winning) is localStorage['OS13kTrophy,GameName,Icon']=''
+ - The smallest way to add a single trophy (like for winning) is localStorage['OS13kTrophy,GameName,Icon'] = ''
  - For more control use localStorage['OS13kTrophy,GameName,Icon,TrophyName'] = Message
  - You can change the message to update the trophy, like a highscore for example
- - Music works the same way, use localStorage['OS13kMusic,SongName] = JSON.stringify(song)
+ - Music works the same way, use localStorage['OS13kMusic,SongName] = song
  - OS13k automatically checks localStorage and display popups for new trophies and songs from other games
  - This is possible because all JS13k games share the same local storage!
 Pretty cool right?
  - *Don't spam the trophy system, lets agree to around 5 trophies per game*